ikatson/rqbit/README.md

 I was not satisfied with my regular bittorrent client, and was wondering how much work would it be to create a new one from scratch.

-I got it to the point where it downloads torrents reliably and pretty fast, and I was using for a few months myself.
-It works good enough for me, and at the momnent of writing this I'm not planning to extend it further, as it works for me.
+Got it to the point where it downloads torrents reliably and pretty fast, and I was using for a few months myself.
+It works good enough for me, and at the moment of writing this I'm not planning to extend it further.

-So in short, it's not "feature complete", but rather "good enough for me".
+So in short, it's not "feature complete", but rather "good enough for my use-cases".

 Open sourced it just in case anyone might find it useful and/or wants to contribute.